Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

 Pseudo-code for the stochastic EnKF may be found as Algorithm \ref{alg:EnKF} in Appendix \ref{sec:AA}.

 \begin{example} We return to the set-up of Example \ref{ex:3dvar}, and now demonstrate performance of the stochastic EnKF on the same Lorenz '96 model.
-Indeed, we again study the Lorenz '96 (singlescale) model for unknown $v \in C(\R^+,\R^L)$ satisfying the equations \eqref{eq:l96} with $L = 9, h_v=-0.8$ and $F=10.$ We consider observations $\{\yd_n\}_{n \in \Z^+}$ arising from the model
+Indeed, we again study the Lorenz '96 (singlescale) model for unknown $v \in C(\R^+,\R^L)$ satisfying the equations \eqref{eq:l96} with $L = 9, h_v=-0.8$ and $F=10$ and function $m$ as shown in Figure \ref{fig:multiscale_m}.
+We consider observations $\{\yd_n\}_{n \in \Z^+}$ arising from the model

 where $\Psi$ is the solution operator for \eqref{eq:l96} over the observation time interval $\tau$, and $\{\xid_n\}_{n \in \Z^+}$, $\{\etad_n\}_{n \in \N}$ are mutually independent Gaussian sequences defined by